Creating models

 There two kinds of "variables" in the above model: Decision variables and parameters.
 In jijmodeling this is determined by the class used when declaring the object.

-• The values of NN and dd are "blanks" left to be specified by the user.
+- The values of and are "blanks" left to be specified by the user.- We say the problem is parametrized by and .

 In Python, every value has its type.
 For example, 1 is of type int, and 1.0 is of type float.
 We can get it by built-in function type like type(1.0).
 For some type A, we call a value of type A as “A object“.